Skip to main content

 Observation

-I noticed that each 4-byte slice executed as shellcode was drawn from a known offset within a specific MD5 digest, and the salt for each chunk was a fixed literal in the binary's data section, which suggested I could brute-force the short 4-character prefix of each chunk independently to match the required bytes at those offsets.
+Each 4-byte slice that gets executed comes from a known offset inside a specific MD5 digest, and each chunk's salt is a fixed literal in the data section.
+So the short 4-character prefix of every chunk can be brute-forced independently to match the required bytes.

 Each 12-byte chunk is 4 unknown password characters followed by an 8-byte salt that Ghidra reveals.
 The four salts (one per chunk) plus the required hash bytes give four independent constraints.
 With the leading characters hinted as 'D1v1', you brute-force the remaining 4-character groups so that MD5(group + salt) carries the needed byte at the needed offset.